-- (a) Any new employee hired by the Employer in jobs within the Bargaining Unit will be considered as probationary for a period of ninety (90) calendar days.
-Such employees will have the benefits of this Agreement during their probationary period. - (b) The purpose of the probationary period is to evaluate the employee's ability to competently perform the requirements of the position and the employee's overall suitability. - (c) The Employer may terminate the employees' employment at anytime during the probationary period if he/she is found unsuitable.
+- 10.01 Any new employee hired by the Employer in jobs within the Bargaining Unit will be considered as probationary for a period of ninety (90) calendar days.
+Such employees will have the benefits of this Agreement during their probationary period. - 10.02 The purpose of the probationary period is to evaluate the employee's ability to competently perform the requirements of the position and the employee's overall suitability. - 10.03 The Employer may terminate the employees' employment at anytime during the probationary period if he/she is found unsuitable.